 Designer José María Cruz Novillo has passed away at the age of 89, leaving a visual legacy that marked the Spanish Transition.
-From the Correos logo to that of the PSOE, his clean, geometric lines symbolized the shift from dictatorship to democracy.
-His work provided a renewed identity for a country seeking to modernize, moving away from the symbols of the past and embracing a functional, recognizable aesthetic.
+From the Correos logo to that of the PSOE, his clean, geometric strokes symbolized the shift from dictatorship to democracy.
+His work offered a renewed identity for a country seeking to modernize, moving away from the symbols of the past and embracing a functional, recognizable aesthetic.

 The technology of the stroke: from brush to vector 🖌️